awsdocs/amazon-sagemaker-developer-guide/doc_source/xgboost.md

 The [XGBoost](https://github.com/dmlc/xgboost) \(eXtreme Gradient Boosting\) is a popular and efficient open\-source implementation of the gradient boosted trees algorithm\.
 Gradient boosting is a supervised learning algorithm that attempts to accurately predict a target variable by combining an ensemble of estimates from a set of simpler and weaker models\.
 The XGBoost algorithm performs well in machine learning competitions because of its robust handling of a variety of data types, relationships, distributions, and the variety of hyperparameters that you can fine\-tune\.
 You can use XGBoost for regression, classification \(binary and multiclass\), and ranking problems\.

 You can use the new release of the XGBoost algorithm either as a Amazon SageMaker built\-in algorithm or as a framework to run training scripts in your local environments\.
 This implementation has a smaller memory footprint, better logging, improved hyperparameter validation, and an expanded set of metrics than the original versions\.
 It provides an XGBoost `estimator` that executes a training script in a managed XGBoost environment\.
-The current release of SageMaker XGBoost is based on the original XGBoost versions 0\.90, 1\.0, and 1\.2\.
+The current release of SageMaker XGBoost is based on the original XGBoost versions 0\.90, 1\.0, 1\.2, and 1\.3\.

 ## Supported versions<a name="xgboost-supported-versions"></a>
-+ Framework \(open source\) mode: 0\.90\-1, 0\.90\-2, 1\.0\-1, 1\.2\-1, 1\.2\-2
++ Framework \(open source\) mode: 0\.90\-1, 0\.90\-2, 1\.0\-1, 1\.2\-1, 1\.2\-2, 1\.3\-1
-+ Algorithm mode: 0\.90\-1, 0\.90\-2, 1\.0\-1, 1\.2\-1, 1\.2\-2
++ Algorithm mode: 0\.90\-1, 0\.90\-2, 1\.0\-1, 1\.2\-1, 1\.2\-2, 1\.3\-1

+**Warning**
+The XGBoost 0\.90 version will be deprecated on December 31, 2021\.
+Supports for security updates or bug fixes for XGBoost 0\.90 will be discontinued after this date\.
+It is highly recommended to upgrade the XGBoost version to one of the newer versions \(1\.0\-1 or later\) before the deprecation\.

 **Note**
 XGBoost 1\.1 is not supported on SageMaker because XGBoost 1\.1 has a broken capability to run prediction when the test input has fewer features than the training data in LIBSVM inputs\.
 This capability has been restored in XGBoost 1\.2\.
-Consider using SageMaker XGBoost 1\.2\-2\.
+Consider using SageMaker XGBoost 1\.2\-2 or later\.

 ## How to Use SageMaker XGBoost<a name="xgboost-modes"></a>